 Smoking Your Vegetables

-We suggest smoking them at 350 degrees for around 30 minutes or until fork tender.
-The exact cooking time will depend on the type and size of the vegetables.
-Bigger pieces will take longer to cook.
+We suggest smoking your veggies at around 350 degrees for around 30 minutes or until fork tender.
+The exact cooking time will depend on the size of your vegetable pieces (larger pieces take longer).
 You'll know the vegetables are done when they are tender and have a nice smoky flavor.

 👩🏼🍳 Chef Tip